 Dr. Bernstein has recognized that recipient sites made in advance of the harvesting, gives time for the healing process to begin and provides the ideal environment for transplanted grafts.
 As a result of this insight, he pioneered a technique of “pre-making recipient sites” to take advantage of this physiologic phenomenon.
 By making sites first, the recipient site is bathed in platelets and growth factors resulting in a more “fertile” environment for the grafts.
 This improves the grafts’ likelihood of optimal growth.
 At Bernstein Medical, we use the pre-making sites technique in all robotic hair transplant surgeries.

 ARTAS Robot at Bernstein Medical

 In the fall of 2011, Bernstein Medical became one of the first hair restoration facilities in the world to use the ARTAS system.
-We perform all FUE procedures using the new robotic technology.
-Dr. Bernstein has been working closely with Restoration Robotics for several years to improve the robot’s performance in FUE and to develop other applications of the hair transplant robot.
+We now perform all FUE procedures using the ARTAS robot.
+Dr. Bernstein has been working closely with Restoration Robotics for many years to improve the robot’s performance in FUE and to develop new applications.

-Bernstein Medical is a beta-testing site for Restoration Robotics, and it was in our facility in New York City where Dr. Bernstein débuted automated recipient site creation and follicular unit graft selection using the robotic device.
+Bernstein Medical is a beta-testing site for Restoration Robotics.
+It was in our facility in New York City where Dr. Bernstein débuted robotic recipient site creation, automated follicular unit graft selection and a number of other important updates.

 About Restoration Robotics